gadget78/xahl-node/README.md

         - 4.any rpc traffic (when using POST for API use)
         - 5.public access to .toml file
    - TL;DR; you only need ONE (A record) domain pointing to this server (no need to any CNAME setups)
-   - Automatically detects the IPs of your ssh session, the node itself, and its local enviroment then adds them to the nginx_allowlist.conf file
+   - Automatically detects the IPs of your ssh session, the node itself, and its local environment then adds them to the nginx_allowlist.conf file
    - checks for updates every 24 hours
    - also now works behind another nginx/NPM front end see [Nginx related](#nginx-related) section
    - IPv6 support (auto detect by default, can be forced via .vars setting)
    - adds a simple `update` to the command line, so you can update easily
    - Applies NIST security best practices
+ - additional Dockerfiles and entry point file have now been added to this repo, so you can create your own docker image.
+ - or use the prebuilt docker image at [/gadget78/xahau-node:latest](https://hub.docker.com/r/gadget78/xahau-node)

 ---